EFForTS-B10/EFForTS-LGraf/README.md

 These simulations might take a long time, depending on your machine.
 Thus, we provide .rds files with simulation results for all aproaches.

 For all three aproaches, you can skip 'Step 2: Use nlrx to run simulations' and continue with restoring the simulations results from file in 'step 3' and only execute the postprocessing code sections.
-See sections below, for general application of EFForTS-LGraf, including two more general use cases that can be adapted to your needs more easily.

 ## How to use EFForTS-LGraf